spacetelescope/poppy/docs/relnotes.rst

 And some smaller enhancements and fixes:

- * New functions for synthesis of OPDs from Zernike coefficients, iterative Zernike expansion on obscured apertures for which Zernikes aren't orthonormal, and 2x faster optimized computation of Zernike basis sets.
+ * New functions for synthesis of OPDs from Zernike coefficients, iterative Zernike expansion on obscured apertures for which Zernikes aren't orthonormal, 2x faster optimized computation of Zernike basis sets, and computation of hexike basis sets using the alternate ordering of hexikes used by the JWST Wavefront Analysis System software.
    (@mperrin)
  * New function for orthonormal Zernike-like basis on arbitrary aperture (`#166 <https://github.com/mperrin/poppy/issues/166>`_; Arthur Vigan)